 With gas or oil boilers, it isn’t as important to get the boiler size right.
 Fossil fuel appliances can more easily start up and shut down (short cycling) so these boilers are often oversized.

-Wood boilers need to avoid short cycling (see the blog about Thermal Storage Tanks!) to reach peak efficiency.
+Wood boilers need to avoid short cycling (see the posts about Thermal Storage Tanks!) to reach peak efficiency.
 A short cycling wood boiler (regardless of chips, log or pellet) will emit more smoke and cause unnecessary wear on parts.
 We make sure to design all our wood pellet, firewood and wood chip heating systems to match the required heat demand so that peak efficiency is met.

 We use the term “Modern Wood Heating” to describe our systems but more importantly to differentiate them from conventional wood stoves and outdoor wood boilers.